kindelia/Kindelia/WHITEPAPER.md

 to most people, but it is still valid problem to solve.

 For example, the notion of virtual worlds that can't ever be turned off is pretty attractive to a gaming nerd like me.
-I can't leave a legendary sword on World of Warcraft to my grandchildren.
+I can't leave a Black Qiraji (mount) from World of Warcraft to my grandchildren.
 After all, who knows if Blizzard will even exist by then?
 But I surely can do so on a virtual world hosted on Kindelia.
-The fact an item will never cease to exist makes it more valuable today, which results in markets where digital assets are valued just like physical assets, which is really cool.
+The fact that an item will never cease to exist makes it even more valuable today, which results in a market where digital assets are viewed with as much value as physical assets, which is really cool.
 Kindelia's cheap states lets these virtual worlds exist without complicated layer 2 indirections.

 In short, Kindelia is a functional, worldwide computer, capable of hosting eternal applications that can't ever be altered or turned off; not by their